-- (1) Earn a degree.
+(1) Earn a degree.

-- (2) Participate in student activities.

-- as an auditor, after securing the consent of his college dean and the instructor of the course, and paying the auditor's fee of \$12.\ He may audit as many courses as his college dean deems wise.
+- (2) Participate in student activities. - 10.
+Auditors.
+A student eligible for regular or for special standing may enroll as an auditor, after securing the consent of his college dean and the instructor of the course, and paying the auditor's fee of \$12.
+He may audit as many courses as his college dean deems wise.
 An auditor may listen to lectures without doing the required work of the course.
 He may not participate in class discussion, or in laboratory work, and under no circumstances will he be allowed credit in the course.
 He may, in a subsequent quarter, take the course as a regular student and receive credit by fulfilling all the requirements of the course.
 No person may attend any course in which he has not been registered as a student or enrolled as an auditor.

-\During the summer quarter, tuition is the same as for regular students.
+^{}During the summer quarter, tuition is the same as for regular students.

-Freshman Days
+Freshman Davs